araobp/unity-sabae/README.md

 ## Goal of this project

-- Stream 3D digital twin of Sabae city to my smartphone via RTP media with help from WebRTC.
+- Stream 3D digital twin of Sabae（鯖江）city to my smartphone via RTP media with help from WebRTC.
-- Virtual tour in the city.
+- Virtual tour in the city of 鯖江.
 - Smart city simulation: surveillance cameras, traffic signals, self-driving buses, platform doors in the station etc.
+- Remote tourist information services.

 ```
                        +------------------ [Signalling server] ---------------+